durchgeflext/nvpro_core/nvvk/README.md

 The graphics pipeline generator takes a GraphicsPipelineState object and pipeline-specific information such as the render pass and pipeline layout to generate the final pipeline.

+Note: `nvvk::GraphicsPipelineState::createInfo.pNext` is modified by the setter functions.
+Therefore custom changes must be done last.

 Example of usage :
 ```cpp